 These are, of course, simplified examples.
 The only way to know for sure which is best for you and your industry is to get quotes for each and compare directly.
 Just make sure that you're weighing the value of the ROI from SEO at least 10-15% higher than ads.

-How to get started with online advertising
+How to get started with paid search marketing?

 You could create and manage your campaigns directly in the online advertising panels of common online advertising services, like: